Who gets residential respite subsidies and supplements?

 When they get a claim form, Services Australia checks the advance payment against the form.
 If needed, Services Australia will either:

-- make an extra payment in the following month
+- make an extra payment

-- reduce the following month’s payment
+- reduce the following month’s payment.

 Services Australia may deduct other amounts from the payment, such as: